inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 ## Other

-Powder Bed Fusion, Binder jetting, directed energy deposition, sheet lamination and some more specialized techniques.
+Powder bed fusion, binder jetting, directed energy deposition, sheet lamination and some more specialized techniques.
 Some of these are sintering processes and therefore still _technically_ "Fused Deposition Modeling" but weird.
 Some are industrial processes that are either impossible or merely prohibitive at the hobbyist level, none of them are particularly interesting to me, and that seems to be more or less arbitrary.

 Moving on.